Kong/docs.konghq.com/app/enterprise/1.5.x/kong-for-kubernetes/install-on-kubernetes.md

 {% endnavtabs %}

 ## Step 2.
 Set Up Kong Enterprise license
 Running Kong Enterprise on Kubernetes requires a valid license.

-As part of the sign-up process for Kong Enterprise, you should have received a license file.
-If you do not have one, contact your Kong sales representative.
+See [prerequisites](#prerequisites) for more information.

 Save the license file temporarily to disk with filename `license` (no file extension) and execute the following:

-> Note:
-* There is no `.json` extension in the `--from-file` parameter.
-* `-n kong` specifies the namespace in which you are deploying Kong for Kubernetes Enterprise.
-If you are deploying in a different namespace, change this value.

 {% navtabs %}
 {% navtab kubectl %}